Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Introduction

-Within machine learning there are three basic approaches: supervised learning, unsupervised learning and the combination of both, semi-supervised learning.
+Within machine learning, there are three basic approaches: supervised learning, unsupervised learning, and the combination of both, semi-supervised learning.
 The main difference lies in the availability of labeled data.
-While unsupervised learning (e.g.\ clustering, association and dimension reduction) operates without any domain-specific guidance or preexisting knowledge, supervised learning (e.g.\ classification and regression) relies on all training samples being associated with labels.
+While unsupervised learning (e.g.,\ clustering, association, and dimension reduction) operates without any domain-specific guidance or preexisting knowledge, supervised learning (e.g.,\ classification and regression) relies on all training samples being associated with labels.
 However, it is often the case where existing knowledge for a problem domain doesn't fit either of these extremes.

 In real-world applications, unlabeled data comes with a much lower cost not requiring expensive human annotation and laboratory experiments.
-For example, documents crawled from the Web, images obtained from surveillance cameras, and speech collected from broadcast are relatively more accessible comparing to their labels which are required for prediction tasks, such as sentiment orientation, intrusion detection, and phonetic transcript.
+For example, documents crawled from the Web, images obtained from surveillance cameras, and speech collected from the broadcast are relatively more accessible compared to their labels which are required for prediction tasks, such as sentiment orientation, intrusion detection, and phonetic transcript.
 Motivated by this labeling bottleneck, the semi-supervised approach utilizes both labeled and unlabeled data to perform learning tasks faster, better, and cheaper.
-Since the 1990s, semi-supervised learning research has enjoyed an explosion of interest with applications like natural language processing \cite{Qiu2019GraphBasedSL, Chen2016StatisticalComputationalTI} and computer vision \cite{Xie2020SelfTrainingWN, Lee2013PseudoLabelT}.
+Since the 1990s, semi-supervised learning research has enjoyed an explosion of interest with applications like natural language processing \citep{Qiu2019GraphBasedSL, Chen2016StatisticalComputationalTI} and computer vision \citep{Xie2020SelfTrainingWN, Lee2013PseudoLabelT}.

-This paper is closely related to the subtopic called constrained clustering, where one has some must-links (i.e.\ two nodes belong to the same cluster) and cannot-links (i.e.\ two nodes are in different clusters) as extra information.
-Although constrained versions of classic algorithms have been studied empirically, such as expectation–maximization \cite{Shental2003ComputingGM}, k-means \cite{Wagstaff2001ConstrainedKC} and spectral method \cite{Kamvar2003SpectralL}, our methods take different approaches to enhance clustering outcomes instead of hard-coding these pairwise constraints into the algorithms and provide theoretically guarantees under SBM.
+This paper is closely related to the subtopic called constrained clustering, where one has some must-links (i.e.,\ two nodes belong to the same cluster) and cannot-links (i.e.,\ two nodes are in different clusters) as extra information.
+Although constrained versions of classic algorithms have been studied empirically, such as expectation–maximization \citep{Shental2003ComputingGM}, k-means \citep{Wagstaff2001ConstrainedKC}, and spectral method \citep{Kamvar2003SpectralL}, our methods take different approaches than hard-coding these pairwise constraints into the algorithms and provide theoretically insightful guarantees under SBM.